Usable-Security-and-Privacy-Lab/lets-auth-documentation/version0.2/serviceAuthentication.md

 The potential responses are:

 - 200 OK : success, with the body containing serviceCertificates
+- 403 Forbidden: accountID claimed by another user, failed to verify RSA signature for CSR request

 If any `accountID` is already taken by another user, the CSR does not return a `serviceCertificate` for that ID.
 In the highly unusual case where all